 Regardless of the weather, the tour of Iona and Mull offers the best one-day look at dramatic and historic Hebrides Island scenery.

-Driver: The Island of Mull is a big island, it is bigger than most people realize at first.
-It is the biggest of the Hebrides, 345 square miles.
+Driver: The Island of Mull, it's uh, it's a big island; it is bigger than most people realize at first.
+It is the biggest of the Hebrides, so 345 square miles.

-Driver: All the Vikings that came to settle here to farm the land, there was also the Viking raiders and they used to time their raids to occur every five to six years.
-They seemed to reckon that was enough time for a community to gather any riches about the.
-Then, the Vikings would return and relieve them of it.
+Driver: All the Vikings that came here came to settle and farm the land; there was also the Viking raiders and they used to time their raids to occur every five to six years.
+They seemed to reckon that this was long enough for a community to gather any riches about them.
+And then the Vikings would return and relieve them of it.

 After bussing across Mull, it's a one-mile ferry ride to the sleepy island of Iona.

-Iona is tiny — just one village, 5 square miles, and almost no cars.
+Iona is tiny — just one village, five square miles, almost no cars.
 It's famous for its abbey: the birthplace of Christianity in Scotland.

 The year was 563.
-A monk named Columba fought a war in Ireland.
-He won but was so sickened by the bloodshed that he left Ireland vowing never to return.
-According to legend, the first bit of land out of sight of his homeland was Iona.
+A monk named Columba fought a battle in Ireland.
+He won, but sickened by the bloodshed, he left his homeland vowing never to return.
+According to legend, the first piece of land he saw outside of Ireland was Iona.
 He stopped here and built a monastery.

 Iona became the center of Celtic Christianity.
 From here Saint Columba's monks spread the gospel throughout Scotland.
 This little island was a center of art and learning back when most of Europe was rutting in the Dark Age mud.

-Around 800 the Vikings began raiding.
-After one massacre — 68 monks were killed right here on the beach.
-Survivors packed up their treasures and returned to Ireland.
+By about the year 800 Vikings were raiding.
+After one massacre — 68 monks were killed right here on the beach — the survivors packed up their treasures, including the Book of Kells, and returned to Ireland.

-Of course, in Britain you'll be driving on the left-hand side of the road — originally in order for you to drive defensively... with your sword hand on the inside to protect you against oncoming traffic.
-Eh, you get used to it.
+Of course, here in Britain you drive on the left-hand side of the road — originally that was so you could drive defensively...with your sword hand on the inside to defend yourself against oncoming traffic.
+You get used to it.